mantas-done/subtitles/README.md

-# Subtitle Converter for PHP
+# Caption And Subtitle Converter for PHP
-Converts subtitle files from one format to another.
-Example: .srt to .stl...
+This library helps to work with subtitles (captions):
+1. Convert formats (example: .srt to .stl)
+2. Create subtitles manually
+3. Time shift and edit subtitles (add some time or subtract time to synchronize captions)

 ## Example
 Best way to learn is to see example.
 Let's convert .srt file to .stl: